 Let’s be honest.
 You probably don’t think much about your walls.
-For years and years, you’ve lived in harmony with them.
-They close you in, they keep you dry, they separate you and your loved ones when you need a little space or privacy.
-They hold up your art and shelves and televisions, never uttering a single complaint.
+For years, you’ve lived in harmony with them.
+They close you in, keep you dry, and separate you and your loved ones when you need a little space from each other.
+They hold up your art, shelves and televisions, never uttering a single complaint.

 Crayon cleaning tools